SeleniumHQ/mobile-spec/spec-draft.md

 cases it will not be possible to support the full range of gestures potentially described by this API on a given platform.
 In this case, the platform should respond with a 500 when it cannot faithfully render the requested gesture.

-TODO: think harder about what we should do when it's not possible to complete a requested action and what the response should be.

 TODO: show what the gestures API actually looks like in terms of server endpoints that must be supported.